 Assess your skills

-If you’re looking for a new job, take the National Careers Services’ skills assessment to find out what careers might be right for you.
+If you’re looking for a new job, take the National Careers Services’ skills assessment (external website) to find out what careers might be right for you.
 You never know, you might just come across something you never considered before (aerospace engineer anyone?).

 Develop your skill-set